ElektraInitiative/libelektra/doc/todo/ROADMAP.md

 cmd execution testing framework
 	execute commands, capture stdout, stderr and kdb replay and see if same side-effects

-execute all examples to see if they do not crash or memleak
-	assert test cases -> test cases (rename succeed_if)

 full jessie build+script+external
 copy debian/ from official